WebAssembly/function-references/document/core/appendix/properties.rst

 * There exists a :ref:`type address <syntax-typeaddr>` :math:`a` in the :ref:`store <syntax-store>` :math:`S`, such that :math:`S.\STYPES[a] = \functype`.

-.. todo:: not generally possible to obtain a syntactic type!

 * Then the instruction is valid with type :math:`[] \to [(\REF~a')]`.

 .. math::